ucam-department-of-psychiatry/camcops/docs/source/user/server_front_end_general.rst

     If you edit patient details after the patient has registered, the client will pick up the changes when it next picks up schedule updates.

+    If you change the patient's ID numbers, though, the patient may have to redo tasks (complete tasks are sought by all current patient ID numbers).

 Help
 ----